-STUDENTS VISITING FROM ANOTHER RESIDENCE HALL, CANYON HOME, OR OFF-CAMPUS STUDENTS

-We understand that staying overnight is both fun and helpful at times.
+STUDENTS VISITING FROM ANOTHER RESIDENCE HALL, CANYON HOME, OR OFF-CAMPUS STUDENTS We understand that staying overnight is both fun and helpful at times.
 Students are welcome to stay in a residence hall or Canyon Home that is not their own according to the following guidelines:

-- Students may stay overnight in a residence hall or Canyon Home that is not their own a maximum of once per week. - As a courtesy, please make sure that all roommates are OK with the student staying. - In situations that necessitate more than the allotted amount of overnight stays, the student may ask the RD to give an exception to the once per week policy. - There will be no charge for Master's off-campus students staying overnight in a residence hall or Canyon Home.
+- · Students may stay overnight in a residence hall or Canyon Home that is not their own a maximum of once per week. - As a courtesy, please make sure that all roommates are OK with the student staying. - · In situations that necessitate more than the allotted amount of overnight stays, the student may ask the RD to give an exception to the once per week policy. - There will be no charge for Master's off-campus students staying overnight in a residence hall or Canyon Home. - Students must sign out of their own hall using the Sign Out Sheet posted and sign into the Guest Sign-In Sheet in the hall/house they are staying the night in for emergency purposes.